ozten/arewepopularyet/README.md

 slurped down to a backup and deleted.
 This is outside of this codebase.

 ## TODOs
+* Seperate github project #s from the Adoption Factor
 * make a directory for today's run and put full search results in there
 * Take rate-limiting into account and eventually get all the data
   * Follow Link and get all results